tbjgolden/xnr/README.md

 ## Jest transformer

-Add these lines to your jest config to get easy TS transforms.
+Add these lines to your jest config to get easy TS transforms:

 ```json
 {